DigitalNaut/DigitalNaut/README.md

 # About Me

-🔭 I like working on full-stack project, SPAs and video games.
+🔭 I like working on full-stack projects, SPAs and video games.

-🌱 I’m attempting to learn shaders and Blender's geometry nodes.

 👯 I’m looking to collaborate on FOSS and documentation.

-😄 Pronouns: Him/his

 ## Contact